 Today, finding a new aerial photography business is simple.
 Many people enjoy flying drones and are seeking to profit off the hobby.
 This means drone aerial photography prices can be found at very reasonable rates.
 You may want to simply find someone who enjoys talking about drones and ask them what their drone photography prices would total.

-Going Solo: How to Shoot Your Own Aerial Photography As A Hobbyist
+How to Capture Your Own Aerial Photography

 There’s no reason that you need to be a professional with a lot of training and a big budget to start capturing your own aerial images.
 With a few simple materials and a little know-how, you can begin shooting your aerial footage or photography in less than a day, and for under $50.